JShand18/Spotify-Playlist-Feature-Visualization/README.md

 ## Future Problems
 1) Redshift is too expensive to have constantly running, so BigQuery, SnowflakeDB, or Databricks are alternatives that I should look into.
 But for now as I focus on the extraction process I'll keep Redshift in the infrastructure plans.

-   a) BigQuery seems like a good warehousing alternative, at least to help the visiualizations with Looker.
+   a) BigQuery seems like a good warehousing alternative, at least staying within the suite will help when it comes time to create the visiualizations with Looker.
 3) Being the aspiring data engineer that I am, I still want to remain true to software desigin pattern practices.
 So, I'll want to refactor the extraction process to follow a factory or strategy pattern.
 OOP in python?
 That surely wouldn't be a pain right?
 Surely it has to be better than a HTTP connections in Java.
 4) It would be cool to compare the features of the playlists to the song that I am currently listening to, great excuse to stumble down Kafka streams.